Fast Separable Non-Local Means: Abstract

 \section{Abstract}

-In this paper, we propose a fast algorithm called PatchLift for computing distances between patches extracted from a one-dimensional signal.
-PatchLift is based on the observation that the patch distances can be expressed in terms of simple moving sums of an image, which is derived from the one-dimensional signal via lifting.
-We apply PatchLift to develop a separable extension of the classical Non-Local Means (NLM) algorithm which is at least $100 \times$ faster than NLM for standard parameter settings.
-The PSNR obtained using the proposed extension is typically close to (and often larger than) the PSNRs obtained using the original NLM.
-We provide some simulations results to demonstrate the acceleration achieved using separability and PatchLift.
+We propose a simple and fast algorithm called PatchLift for computing distances between patches (contiguous block of samples) extracted from a given one-dimensional signal.
+PatchLift is based on the observation that the patch distances can be efficiently computed from a matrix that is derived from the one-dimensional signal using lifting; importantly, the number of operations required to compute the patch distances using this approach does not scale with the patch length.
+We next demonstrate how PatchLift can be used for patch-based denoising of images corrupted with Gaussian noise.
+In particular, we propose a separable formulation of the classical Non-Local Means (NLM) algorithm that can be implemented using PatchLift.
+We demonstrate that the PatchLift-based implementation of separable NLM is few orders faster than standard NLM, and is competitive with existing fast implementations of NLM.
+Moreover, its denoising performance is shown to be consistently superior to that of NLM and some of its variants, both in terms of PSNR/SSIM and visual quality.